Computational model

 • Any symbolic program with bounded calls is a select/call program - Any program whose symbolic execution between bounded LLM calls can be reified as explicit state can be mechanically converted into the select/call loop with the same call sequence

-• Context engineering — Definition — context engineering is the discipline of designing systems around bounded-context constraints; its operational core is routing, loading, scoping, and maintenance for each bounded call
+• Context engineering - Definition — context engineering is the discipline of designing systems around bounded-context constraints; its operational core is routing, loading, scoping, maintenance, and observability for each bounded call

 • Pointer design tradeoffs in progressive disclosure - Design tradeoffs for progressive disclosure pointers — context-specificity vs precomputation cost vs reliability; fixed pointers (descriptions, abstracts) trade specificity for reliability and cheap reads, query-time pointers (re-rankers) trade cost for specificity, crafted pointers (link phrases) achieve highest density but depend on authoring discipline